wyklq/ai-gateway/README.md

 ORDER BY finish_time_us DESC
 LIMIT 10;
 ```

+### Leveraging LangDB APIs directly within Clickhouse
+Did you know you can call LangDB APIs directly within ClickHouse?
+Check out our [UDF documentation](UDF.md) to learn how to use LLMs in your SQL queries!

 ### Cost Control

 Cost control helps manage API spending by setting daily, monthly, or total cost limits.
 Configure cost limits using: